Proxmox Part 1 - Encrypted Installation

 # Making connection is now much more straightforward

-ssh vault
+ssh pve-vault

 Installing Proxmox